 - What sort of scarring is expected after the procedure?

 - What kind of results should a patient expect after the procedure?

 - How much does the procedure typically cost?

 Our blog is intended to be strictly educational, with the information being applicable for patients nationwide.
 No blogs should be written as an advertisement for you or your practice.
-All contributions will be attributed to the author with a link to the surgeon's Match Profile or website, ensuring members receive recognition for their efforts.
+All contributions will be attributed to the author with a link to the surgeon's Plastic Surgery Connect Profile or website, ensuring members receive recognition for their efforts.